How to Setup Node.JS Web Server to AWS with ECS

 docker build -t my-sample-docker-nodejs-app .

-Next, we'll tag our image with ESR's repository.
+Next, tag the image with the ECR repository.

 aws sts get-caller-identity